MatthewTichenor/Election_Analysis/README.md

 created a dictonary of the counties and vote count for each

-wrote a forloop condition within if statement that add counties if not not listed
+wrote a forloop condition within if statement that add counties if not listed

 Found the largest voter turnout by county